Vis4Sense/student-projects/2024-2025/Ningbo Wei/weekly.md

 - have done
     - acheive using gpt-4o-mini
     - reduce the character neeed for summary(combine the process for generating two summarise of a tab; apply prompt engineering to lead the gpt guess what the full webpage is talking about before doing summary)
+        - typically, prompt tokens 870s, completion_tokens 120s, totally 1000s
+    - successful tried chat box in python
 - problem
-    - gpt-4o-mini is easy to meet the token limitation, sometime have to wait for 50 seconds(never meet this problem in gpt-3.5)
+    - gpt-4o-mini is easy to meet the token limitation, sometime have to wait for 50 seconds(never meet this problem in gpt-3.5, and this is an ergen error, happend ramdomly)
+        - increas the quota? or sending the request one by one?
+        - quota of gpt-4o-mini should be ?
     - the output format changed, 3.5 return json content in text directly, while 4o return json content in markdown